Regulation and Integration of Renewable Energy

-- Create an environment of productive discussion and interaction among students and top professionals from a wide range of institutions involved in the regulation of the energy sector in Europe
+- Create an environment of productive discussion and interaction among students and top professionals from a wide range of institutions involved in the regulation of the energy sector

 - Build critical thinking among all participants through provocative discussion under the guidance of the instructors